Executions and Routes

 Firstrade Mobile App

-The Firstrade mobile app (iOS and Android) is well designed.
-The interface is clean with simple buttons and menus to get market data, account balance, position and value information.
-Users can place stock and options trades right through the app as well as retrieve news and research.
-I like the convenience and flexibility of accessing my portfolio and having advanced charting on my phone anywhere I go.
-Key features include:
+The Firstrade mobile app for iOS and Android is very easy to use.
+The interface is clean and offers straightforward menus to access market data, your account balance, and information about your positions.
+You can place stock and options trades on the app as well as retrieve news and research.
+The convenience and flexibility of having your portfolio and advanced charting tools on my phone anywhere you go is hard to beat.

 - Advanced options orders